When to Travel to South Korea: Weather Breakdown by Month & Season

 March

-Overview of weather in Korea in March: Winter is still in session in Korea into the first days of March.
+Winter is still in session in South Korea into the first days of March.
 The temperatures are still crisp throughout the country.
-They often sit in the single digits and may even drop below zero in the north of the country including Seoul.
-The cold snap doesn’t last long though.
-The end of March ushers in beautiful changes around South Korea.
-Finally, the cherry blossoms and flowers begin to emerge from their winter slumber.
+I’ve noticed that they often sit in the single digits and may even drop below zero in the north of the country, including Seoul.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall